-An SSL certificate for a domain has failed to renew
+An SSL certificate for a domain has failed to generate or renew

 This is especially important if you're using a proxy CDN like CloudFlare.